OSGP/Documentation/Protocols/IEC61850/SWDevice-010805/RegisterDevice.md

 ### Description

-Note: the device registration is a 2 step process.
+The device registration is a 2 step process.
 First RegisterDeviceRequest is sent from device to platform.
 Second are writing GPS coordinates to the device and disabling the device registration flag.

 Request that notifies the platform that a device wants to register.
 During the registration the device identification (serial number) and the IP address are sent to the platform.